wez/atomicparsley/README.md

 switching between a universal build and a platform dependent build should be accompanied by a "make maintainter-clean" and a ./configure between builds.

-To *not* building a Mac OS X universal binary:
+To *not* build a Mac OS X universal binary:

       % make maintainer-clean
       % ./configure --disable-universal